Table of contents

 - Most common time period: Maastrichtian (432 fossils)

 Montana is the third state with the most dinosaur fossils, behind Wyoming (2nd) and California (1st).
-Overall, researchers have found 75 different dinosaur species in Montana.
+Researchers have found 75 different dinosaur species in Montana.

 Which dinosaurs lived in Montana?

-During the Cretaceous Period, the Deinonychus, otherwise known as the “raptor” in the 1993 Jurassic Park film, as well as the burrowing Oryctodromeus, Maiasaura, and Troodon all called Montana home.
+During the Cretaceous Period, the Deinonychus, or “raptor” in the 1993 Jurassic Park film, called Montana home.
+Other dinosaurs that lived in present-day Montana during this time include the burrowing Oryctodromeus, Maiasaura, and Troodon.

-Millions of years later, during the lat Cretaceous period, many of the well-known dinosaurs, such as Triceratops, T-Rex, and Ankylosaurus, all roamed across the eastern plains of Montana.
+Millions of years later, during the late Cretaceous period, many of the well-known dinosaurs, such as Triceratops, T. rex, and Ankylosaurus, all lived in present-day Montana.
 Pterosaurs ruled the skies instead of birds.

 Which dinosaur fossils have been found in Montana?